Yarick-Workshop/Walking-Dog-4-Paws/README.md

-*Yeah, all the videso are in Russian but there are English subtitles too.
+*Yeah, all the videos are in Russian but there are English subtitles too.
 I tried to do my best translating them to English.
 But if you see something could be fixed - [let me know](#contact-me) please and I will update the text.
 The same for text here as well.
 Thank you in advance!*

 ## Contact me